Positive Credit Reporting - How Will It Affect You?

 We took a survey of 10,000 Australians and asked if they’d missed any payments or paid a finance loan or utility bill late in the last 2 years.
 Here’s what we found:

-25% of people responding to the survey has missed a repayment in the last 2 years.
+25% of people responding to the survey have missed a repayment in the last 2 years.
 Breaking the data down by state, you’re more likely to have a missed payment if you live in the Northern Territory or, surprisingly, the ACT.

 Northern Territory and ACT residents most affected